Mathcad Worksheets by Astroger

 9. Gauss's Angles-Only Method with "Killer Asteroid"

 Asteroid 1997 XF11 received much attention in March 1998 when astronomers determined that it might hit Earth in October 2028.
 After the alarm was sounded, it was a matter of just one day before new information came in and it could be determined that a direct hit was not really very likely after all.
-In this worksheet I determine an orbital solution, via Gauss's angles-only method of orbit determination, using three observations taken in December 1997.
-In the worksheet I compare my solution with the definitive solution published by the Minor Planet Center in Cambridge, Massachusetts.
+In this worksheet I determined an orbital solution, via Gauss's angles-only method of orbit determination, using three observations taken in December 1997.
+In the worksheet I compared my solution with the definitive solution published by the Minor Planet Center in Cambridge, Massachusetts.

 Back | Top